 - Testing Center staff proctor exams for students who need to use assistive technology to access and respond to test content.
-Testing Center staff will also proctor exams for instructors who do not have the ability to conduct proctoring. - Students who do not need assistive technology are required to attempt working out exam accommodation requests with their instructor.
+Testing Center staff will also proctor exams for instructors who do not have the ability to conduct proctoring with testing accommodations in place. - Students who do not need assistive technology are required to attempt working out exam accommodation requests with their instructor.
 If an agreement is not achieved, Testing Center staff will then proctor the exam.